 Overview of the Heritage Council’s Planning Role – National Programmes, Forward Planning and Development Management

-The Heritage Council’s statutory role in relation to the Irish Planning System is to support all levels of government and to support communities to actively participate in the planning system, through the promotion and enhancement of our world-renowned built, cultural and natural heritage assets.
+The Heritage Council’s statutory role in relation to the Irish Planning System is to support all levels of government, i.e., national, regional and local, and communities to actively participate in the planning system, through the promotion and enhancement of our built, cultural and natural heritage assets.

 The Heritage Council advocates for best practice heritage management in the planning sector in Ireland.
-We provide detailed policy advice on a regular basis to various levels of government on the formulation of planning legislation and policy and prepare written submissions to various bodies including the Department of Housing, Local Government and Heritage, as well as Local Authorities and Regional Assemblies, An Bord Pleanála and the Environmental Protection Agency (EPA).
+We provide detailed policy advice on a regular basis to various levels of government on the formulation of planning legislation, planning strategies and plans and also prepare written submissions to various bodies including the Department of Housing, Local Government and Heritage, as well as Local Authorities and Regional Assemblies, An Bord Pleanála and the Environmental Protection Agency (EPA).
 This work is termed Forward Planning or ‘FP’ in the planning world.
 All our submissions are available here.